apriltaoyvr/dracula-foundry/README.md

 # Dracula Theme
 My take on the open theme [Dracula](https://draculatheme.com) and [Dracula UI](https://draculatheme.com/ui) for Foundry VTT.
-Heavily inspired by theripper93's [Argon Combat Hud](https://foundryvtt.com/packages/enhancedcombathud) as well.

-It is relatively system agnostic because most of the reskinning is for core foundry.
-Keep in mind it will likely not play well with systems that use a lot of system specific theming.
+Will likely not play well with systems that use a lot of system specific theming.
 D&D 5e will have the most support/integration due to it being my main system.

-The module will likely remain relatively static aside from a few tweaks here and there or additional module compatibility.
-I made this theme mostly out of a dislike for light UIs and a love for the Dracula colour scheme and I got what I wanted out of it, but I also know there were a few people who wanted to use it and likely more who also hate light UIs.
+The module will likely remain relatively inactive.

 I'm also publishing this as a foundation / skeleton for anyone else who wants to dip into modifying Foundry into a darker UI or experimenting with the Foundry UI.
 TyphonJS, who helped me with a significant portion of this, is making his own theme with Dracula as a foundation with dynamic colour theming, palettes, and other colour-based additions.